vuejs/pinia/.github/ISSUE_TEMPLATE.md

 <!--
 IMPORTANT: Please provide as much information as possible:

-    - Reporting a bug: if possible provide a repro on jsfiddle.net or a stacktrace at the very least
+    - Reporting a bug: Provide a reproduction using this template: https://github.com/piniajs/bug-report If no reproduction is provided, your issue will be closed or moved to a discussion.

     - Feature request: lay out the reasoning behind it and propose an API for it